Atlas975/Notes/Networking/Network_tools.md

 > ![[Pasted image 20230219143642.png|500|500]]
 > [[Transmission_protocols|transmission protocol]]

-## ping
+## Ping
 - ping measures response time from a specific device, useful for checking host reach-ability
 - Measures RTT and works on end to end manner like tracer route, however messages sent to specific hosts rather than nodes across the path

 > ![[Pasted image 20230213231702.png|550|550]]

 - ping works in the following way:
-	1. A user sends a "ping" request to a network host using the "ping" command.
+	1. A user sends a ping request to a network host using the `ping` command.
 	2. Request in form of an ICMP/UDP "echo request" packet.
 	3. The destination host receives a request and sends back a ICMP/UDP "echo reply" packet.
 	4. The time it takes for the reply packet to reach the source host is measured and recorded.